LMMMEng/RaPO/README.md

-# Overcoming Catastrophic Forgetting in Visual Continual Learning with Reinforcement Fine-Tuning
+# [NeurIPS 2026] Overcoming Catastrophic Forgetting in Visual Continual Learning with Reinforcement Fine-Tuning

-The manuscript is currently under review.
-We are cleaning up and organizing the code, and will release it as open source as soon as possible.
+We are currently cleaning up and organizing the codebase and will open-source it as soon as possible.